webpack/webpack/README.md

 If you're just getting started, take a look at [our new docs and concepts page](https://webpack.js.org/concepts/).
 This has a high level overview that is great for beginners!!

-Looking for webpack1 docs?
+Looking for webpack 1 docs?
 Please check out the old [wiki](https://github.com/webpack/docs/wiki/contents), but note that this deprecated version is no longer supported.

 If you want to discuss something or just need help, [here is our Gitter room](https://gitter.im/webpack/webpack) where there are always individuals looking to help out!